- This Website

 When paying your rent you must use your ten digit tenancy number as a reference.
 New tenants will need to allow 7 days for a reference number to be generated.

 Any new or transferring tenant whose Tenancy commences on or after the 18th July 2016 will now be required to pay one weeks rent charge upfront before they receive the keys to their new home.

 How can I pay my rent?

-The Council collects direct debits monthly, on the 1st or 15th or 28th of each month (or next working day) or fortnightly on a Friday.
+The Council collects direct debits monthly, on the 15th or 28th of each month (or next working day) or fortnightly on a Friday.